avive/wasm_on_the_blockchain/README.md

 Explore the key topics involved in building a modern blockchain smart contracts execution environment and draft the requirements for a wasm-based compiler and runtime.

 ## TARGET AUDIENCE
-Technical people working on blockchain smart contracts project, or on out-of-browser WASM runtimes, compilers and dev tools
+Technical people working on blockchain smart contracts project, or on out-of-browser WASM runtimes, compilers and dev tools.

 ## GOALS
 - Better understand the challenges, opportunities and requirements for modern blockchain smart contracts execution